 There’s something of a cultural divide between the OpAmp/555 crowd and Arduino users.
 I think that goes some way to explaining the number of crummy sensor modules in the hobbyist market: engineers probably assume that anyone playing in the Arduino sandbox can’t handle anything more advanced than analogRead().
-So it’s not unusual to find cheap IC sensor modules with features grounded out, because how many ‘duino users could config those registers anyway – right?
+So it’s not unusual to find cheap IC sensor modules with cool features simply grounded out, because how many ‘duino users could config those registers anyway – right?

-So we still use a lot of lame eBay modules – after removing the usual load of redundant pullups and those ubiquitous 662k regulators.
+So we still use a lot of eBay modules – after removing the usual load of redundant pullups and those ubiquitous 662k regulators.
 Once you go down that rabbit hole you discover a surprising number of those cheap boards can be improved with ‘other’ alterations.
 The reward can be substantial, with our low power RTC mod bringing $1 DS3231 modules from ~0.1 mA down to less than 5µA sleep current.
-Another easily modified sensor is the SOIL moisture probe I flagged in the electrical conductivity post:
+Another easily modified sensor is the soil moisture probe I flagged in the electrical conductivity post:

 Cable & Epoxy Mounting: (click images to enlarge)